-Learners will need to complete the FE Free Meals Application Form to qualify for this support.
+Learners will need to complete the PayMyStudent online application to qualify for this support.
+(See link below)

 Please note: There is no canteen on site, but there are rest areas for students to relax and eat their own lunch; this can be brought from home, but we are also in the heart of London, so there are plenty of places to buy food for lunch in the local area.

 SUPPORT FOR LOOKED AFTER CHILDREN AND CARE LEAVERS AND THOSE WITH ADDITIONAL LEARNING SUPPORT NEEDS